RESEARCH STARTER

 Innocence Project

-Identification: Organization based at the Benjamin N. Cardozo School of Law at Yeshiva University that assists wrongfully convicted prisoners in using DNA evidence to prove their innocence.
+- IDENTIFICATION: Organization based at the Benjamin N. Cardozo School of Law at Yeshiva University that assists wrongfully convicted incarcerated people in using DNA evidence to prove their innocence.

 False Confessions and False Witness Testimony

-According to the Innocence Project website, in over 10 percent of the cases of wrongful conviction overturned by the Innocence Project as of late 2016, the innocent defendants pleaded guilty to crimes they did not commit, and almost 30 percent of the cases involved false confessions.
-It is difficult to understand why anyone would confess to a crime he or she did not commit, but research has shown that some false confessions may be attributable to the fact that some people, particularly those with mental disabilities and disorders, may be persuaded or manipulated relatively easily into agreeing with authority figures.
+According to the Innocence Project website, in 6 percent of the wrongful conviction cases overturned by the Innocence Project by September 2025, innocent defendants pleaded guilty to crimes they did not commit, and 29 percent of the cases involved false confessions.
+It is difficult to understand why anyone would confess to a crime they did not commit, but research has shown that some false confessions may be attributable to the fact that some people, particularly those with intellectual disabilities and disorders, may be persuaded or manipulated relatively easily into agreeing with authority figures.
 Individuals who have been subjected to lengthy interrogations will sometimes confess to crimes they did not commit as a means to put an end to their discomfort; often they do so believing that they will be able to prove their innocence later.
 In addition, police interrogators sometimes tell suspects that the only way they can avoid the death penalty is to confess to the crimes of which they are being accused.

 Some people are wrongfully convicted because of false testimony given by others.
-In more than 15 percent of the Innocence Project cases that have been overturned through new DNA evidence, informants testified against the defendants.
+In more than 19 percent of the Innocence Project cases that have been overturned through new DNA evidence, informants testified against the defendants.
 Such informants may have many different reasons to fabricate testimony.
 Another factor in wrongful convictions is eyewitness misidentification testimony.
-This was a factor in 70 percent of post-conviction DNA exoneration cases in the United States, making it the leading cause of wrongful convictions, according to The Innocence Project in 2016.
-The Innocence Project has overturned convictions of people who were convicted based on the testimony of individuals who were paid by the prosecution to testify, inmates who testified in exchange for release from prison, and informants who testified in exchange for immunity from criminal prosecution.
+This was a factor in 63 percent of post-conviction DNA exoneration cases in the United States, making it the leading cause of wrongful convictions, according to The Innocence Project in September 2025.
+The Innocence Project has overturned convictions of people who were convicted based on the testimony of individuals who were paid by the prosecution to testify, incarcerated people who testified in exchange for release from prison, and informants who testified in exchange for immunity from criminal prosecution.

 Misinterpretation or Misrepresentation of Forensic Evidence